 1. Obtain the Right Qualification

-While not always the case, typically this career requires a bachelor’s degree in either computer science, information systems, mathematics, or another related field.
-A degree is usually preferred for this role.
+While not always the case, typically this career requires a bachelor’s degree in computer science, information systems, mathematics, or another related field.
+A computer science degree is usually preferred for this role.
 However, if you have a lot of experience and are already a Java expert, then you may be able to forego a degree.

 2. Obtain a Certification (Or Two)